2X-2nd/ReX/documentation/M3_Requirements_and_Design.md

 <!-- Leave blank for M3 -->

 ## 2. Project Description
-2X is a local second-hand marketplace for buying and selling pre-owned items.
+ReX is a local second-hand marketplace for buying and selling pre-owned items.
 When relocating or decluttering, sellers can instantly offload their items to partner warehouses, where they’re securely stored until sold.
 This prevents waste, preserves value, and lets sellers move forward stress-free.

 The app integrates Google Maps API to help users find the nearest storage facilities, making it easy to choose the most convenient option.
 Once stored, items are listed with detailed descriptions and photos on the platform.
 Additionally, our app integrates a price recommendation and comparison feature.
 It analyzes the prices of similar second-hand items in our database and the past transaction prices to suggest a fair and competitive price for sellers.Furthermore, the app compares the listing price with the market price of similar new items from other platforms (e.g. eBay, Amazon), showcasing potential savings for buyers.
 This innovative feature ensures sellers get the best value while enhancing buyer satisfaction by highlighting the cost-effectiveness of second-hand purchases.